-The 28 degrees Mastercard offers fee-free international transactions and currency conversion.
-It also comes with free Global Wi-Fi and is a favourite of savvy overseas traveller to help minimise payment fees abroad.
+The 28 Degrees Platinum Mastercard offers fee-free international transactions and currency conversion.
+It also comes with free global wifi and is a favourite of savvy overseas travellers to help minimise payment fees abroad.

 - $0 annual fee

 - Apple Pay, Google Pay and Samsung Pay compatibility

 - Complimentary worldwide concierge service, 24 hours a day